+5. Install seal refer to ""

-- 5. Slide inner spacer collar over shaft for H-QS sizes.
-N-RS sizes do not have an inner spacer collar.
-For K LS size pumps the recessed end of the collar should be facing head of pump.
-H-HL and Q-QS size bearing spacer collars are not recessed. - Place pair of half round rings on shaft, if applicable, and slide inner bearing spacer collar over half round rings to lock them in place.
-There is no pair of half round rings on the H-HL and Q-RS size pumps. - Turn the bearing housing CW into the bracket until the flange on the bearing housing is 1/2" from the face of the bracket. - 7.
-If damaged, replace and install lip seal into bearing housing.
+- Install seal, refer to "Installation: Cartridge Mechanical Seal" on page 5. - 6.
+Slide inner spacer collar over shaft for HL, KK, LS, Q and QS sizes.
+N and R sizes do not have an inner spacer collar.
+For KK and LS size pumps, the recessed end of the collar should be facing head of pump.
+HL, Q and QS size bearing spacer collars are not recessed.

+Place pair of half round rings on shaft, if applicable, and slide inner bearing spacer collar over half round rings to lock them in place.
+There is no pair of half round rings on the HL, Q, QS and R size pumps.

-See "Figure 7" on page 6 for lip seal orientation. - 8.
+- Turn the bearing housing CW into the bracket until the flange on the bearing housing is 1/2" from the face of the bracket. - If damaged, replace and install lip seal into bearing housing.See "Figure 7" on page 6 for lip seal orientation. - 9.
 Pack tapered roller bearings with grease and press or push bearings into housing with large end of inner races together.
 It is possible to install bearings incorrectly.
-For proper assembly see "Figure 7" on page 6. - 9.
+For proper assembly see "Figure 7" on page 6. - 10.
 If damaged, replace and install the lip seal in the end cap.
 See "Figure 7" on page 6 for lip seal orientation.
 Thread the end cap into the bearing housing along with outer bearing spacer collar and tighten against the bearing. - Tapered roller bearings require preload to operate properly.
 To set preload tighten end cap so that inner races of bearings cannot be rotated by hand.
 Make a mark on the outside diameter of the bearing housing and a corresponding mark on the bearing housing end cap.
 Rotate the bearing housing end cap in a counter clockwise direction until the mark on the outside diameter of the bearing housing is past the mark on the bearing housing end cap by 5/16".
-This will provide the correct end play for the bearings. - 10.
-Lock end cap in place with two end cap setscrews in the flange of the bearing housing, see "Figure 7" on page 6.

-- 11. Put lockwasher and locknut on shaft.
+This will provide the correct end play for the bearings.

+- Lock end cap in place with two end cap setscrews in the flange of the bearing housing, see "Figure 7" on page 6. - 12.
+Put lockwasher and locknut on shaft.
 Insert length of plastic or brass through port opening between rotor teeth to keep shaft from turning.
 Tighten locknut per "Table 1" on page 5.
 Bend one tang of lockwasher into slot of locknut.
 If tang does not line up with slot, tighten locknut until it does.
-Failure to tighten locknut or engage lockwasher tang could result in early bearing failure and cause damage to pump. - Remove length of plastic or brass from port opening. - 12.
-Adjust pump end clearance per "Thrust Bearing Adjustment" on page 8. - Lubricate all grease fittings with multi-purpose polyurea grease, NLGI #2. - 14.
+Failure to tighten locknut or engage lockwasher tang could result in early bearing failure and cause damage to pump.
+Remove length of plastic or brass from port opening.

+13. Adjust pump end clearance per "Thrust Bearing Adjustment" on page 8.

+- 14. Lubricate all grease fittings with multi-purpose polyurea grease, NLGI #2. - 15.
 Replace guard on bracket.

-↑ DANGER!
+⚠ DANGER!